stefanZorcic/scaling-book/gpus.md

 Here are some problems to work through that test some of the content above.
 Answers are provided, but it’s probably a good idea to try to answer the questions before looking, pen and paper in hand.

 **Question 1 [CUDA cores]:** How many fp32 CUDA cores does an H100 have?
+B200?
 How does this compare to the number of independent ALUs in a TPU v5p?

 {% details Click here for the answer. %}

-**Answer:** `132 * 32 * 4 = 16896` CUDA cores.
+**Answer:** An H100 has 132 SMs with 4 subpartitions each containing 32 fp32 CUDA cores, so we `132 * 4 * 32 = 16896` CUDA cores.
+A B200 has has `148` SMs, so a total of `18944`.
 A TPU v5p has 2 TensorCores (usually connected via Megacore), each with a VPU with (8, 128) lanes and 4 independent ALUs per lane, so `2 * 4 * 8 * 128 = 8192` ALUs.
-This is half the number of vector lanes of an H100, running at roughly the same frequency.
+This is roughly half the number of vector lanes of an H100, running at roughly the same frequency.

 {% enddetails %}

 **Question 2 [Vector FLOPs calculation]**: A single H100 has 132 SMs and runs at a clock speed of 1.59GHz (up to 1.98GHz boost).
-Assume it can do one vector op per cycle per thread.
-How many vector FP32 FLOPs can be done per second?
+Assume it can do one vector op per cycle per CUDA core.
+How many vector fp32 FLOPs can be done per second?
 With boost?
 How does this compare to matmul FLOPs?

 {% details Click here for the answer. %}

-**Answer:** `132 * 32 * 4 * 1.59e9 = 26.9TFLOPs/s`.
+**Answer:** `132 * 4 * 32 * 1.59e9 = 26.9TFLOPs/s`.
 With boost its 33.5 TFLOPs/s.
 This is half what’s reported in the [spec sheet](https://www.nvidia.com/en-us/data-center/h100/) because technically we can do an FMA (fused-multiply-add) in one cycle which counts as two FLOPs, but this is basically never achievable.
 We can do 990 bfloat16 matmul TFLOPs/s, so ignoring FMAs, Tensor Cores do around 30x more FLOPs/s.

 {% enddetails %}